Today’s readings (click below to open in new tab/window):

 Paul warned the members of the Ephesian church not to associate with those who are disobedient to God.
 Paul named many kinds of disobedience – so many, in fact, that most of us have been guilty of at least one.
 Between Jesus dining and drinking with sinners, and Paul warning us to avoid them altogether, what example are we to follow?

-When a physician or nurse tends to patients, s/he takes precautions to avoid infection.
+When a physician or nurse tends to patients, s/he takes certain precautions to avoid infection.
+These universal precautions are applied equally whether a patient is obviously ill or not, because one never knows all the facts.
+Healers can do their work while avoiding contamination, but not while avoiding contact.
 Every sick patient deserves the dignity of being treated as a person, but boundaries are crucial.
 So it is with the gospel.
 We are called to share it with those who need its healing message.
 To do that, we need to go where they are.
 We need to share with them common human experiences such as meals, conversation, tears, and laughter.
 In no way are we permitted to treat them with less dignity than Christ would.
 We probably shouldn’t even think in terms of “them” as it only fosters dehumanizing division.

-We can’t offer comfort to the sick without knowing them, or without recognizing it is only by grace that we ourselves have been healed.
+We can’t offer comfort to the sick without knowing them, or without recognizing it is only by grace – not our own superiority – that we ourselves have been healed.
 Faith is not a barrier to isolate us from them, but the protective gear that makes contact possible.

 Comfort: No matter how sick you are, Jesus wants you to be well.